Natasha Wong

 Natasha Wong (born 13 November 1967) is a former New Zealand rugby union player.
 She represented New Zealand at the inaugural 1991 Women's Rugby World Cup.

-Career
+Rugby career

+Playing career

+In 1988, She played for the Crusadettes team which was coached by Laurie O'Reilly.
+They toured Europe and won 17 out of their 21 matches.

+Wong competed for New Zealand at the inaugural 1991 Women's Rugby World Cup in Wales.
+She represented Canterbury provincially.

+Administrative career

-Wong represented Canterbury provincially.
-She was appointed as a member of the Canterbury Rugby Football Union board.
+She was the first woman appointed as a member of the Canterbury Rugby Football Union board.
 Since 2011, she has been the team manager for the Canterbury Women's team in the Farah Palmer Cup.